isomerpages/nparks-heritagetrees/pages/Tree Profile.md

 Botanic Gardens nursery for 4 years until the sapling was planted at its current site on 17 May 1929.</p>
 <p>Initially thought to be <em>Albizia lebbekoides</em>, it was not until
-February 2016 when the tree was re-identified as <em>Albizia niopoides</em> var. <em>niopoides</em>.
+February 2016 when the tree was re-identified as <em>Albizia niopoides</em> var. <em>niopoides</em>,
-This species is native to tropical America and is known to have been introduced into cultivation in countries across the Old World tropics such as Nigeria, Mauritius, and India — or in this case, Darjeeling.</p>
+a species native to tropical America.
+Despite its neotropical origins, this species has been known to be introduced into cultivation in countries across the Old World tropics such as Nigeria, Mauritius, and India — or in this case, Darjeeling.</p>
 <p></p>
 <p>This Heritage Tree has attained a height of 46 metres with a trunk girth
 of 6.3m as recorded in 2014.</p>